Ender’s Game author Orson Scott Card is an anti-gay activist, writer, and producer of a major motion picture.

 They steal from me what I treasure most, and gain for themselves nothing at all.
 They won't be married.
 They'll just be playing dress-up in their parents' clothes.”

-Orson Scott Card, author of the 1985 novel Ender’s Game and a credited producer on Lionsgate’s upcoming film adaptation, has a long, ugly history as an anti-gay extremist.
-From 2009 to 2013 he was a board member of the National Organization for Marriage, lending his support to a group tied directly to Prop 8 in California and other anti-equality activism across the country and around the world.
+Orson Scott Card, author of the 1985 novel Ender’s Game and a credited producer on Lionsgate’s upcoming film adaptation, has a long, ugly history as an anti-gay extremist that goes far beyond opposing marriage equality.
+As a board member of the National Organization for Marriage from 2009 to 2013 he lent his support to a group tied directly to Prop 8 in California and anti-equality activism across the country and around the world.
 In 2008 he swore, “[r]egardless of law, marriage has only one definition, and any government that attempts to change it is my mortal enemy.
 I will act to destroy that government and bring it down.”

 The LGBT community cannot afford to support bigotry and extremism like Orson Scott Card’s.
 We are calling upon queer geeks and our allies to skip Ender’s Game.
 As producer, Card enjoys profit participation on every movie ticket, every toy and tie-in, every DVD or VOD purchased.
 Do not let your money finance his anti-gay agenda.

-In 1990, he advocated the criminalization of homosexuality, arguing, “those who flagrantly violate society’s regulation of sexual behavior cannot be permitted to remain as acceptable, equal citizens within that society.”
-He then demanded tolerance when public outcry over his lies and insults threatened his would-be blockbuster.
+In 1990, he advocated the criminalization of homosexuality, arguing, “those who flagrantly violate society’s regulation of sexual behavior cannot be permitted to remain as acceptable, equal citizens within that society,” then demanded tolerance when public outcry over his lies and insults threatened his would-be blockbuster.

-Orson Scott Card has every right to express his opinions, but absolutely no right to our money.
+Orson Scott Card has every right to express his opinions, but absolutely no right to your money or mine.
 If you do not share his views and his extreme agenda, do not support them by buying a ticket to Ender’s Game.
 It matters that we and our allies stand up as a community against a homophobe looking to profit from our geekiness while attacking our rights and degrading our humanity.

 Lionsgate is a pro-LGBT company and Ender’s Game director Gavin Hood and members of the cast have gone on-record as favoring gay rights and marriage equality.
 Why attack them?

-It’s great that Lionsgate and the creative team behind the film have publicly rejected Card’s and NOM’s views.
-They could have done that at any time, but it was only after bad publicity threatened to overshadow the film’s push at SDCC 2013 that either Lionsgate or Card addressed the issue publicly.
-Their promise of hosting some sort of LGBT benefit can be read as both generous and calculating.
-It does not change the fact that Orson Scott Card gets a piece of every dollar the film makes.
+It’s great that Lionsgate and the creative team behind the film have publicly rejected Card’s and NOM’s views, but they could have done that at any time.
+It was only after bad publicity threatened to overshadow the film’s push at SDCC 2013 that either Lionsgate or Card addressed the issue publicly.
+Their decision to promise some sort of benefit for LGBT community out of it can be read as both generous and calculating.
+But that does not change the facts.
+The fact remains that Orson Scott Card makes a piece of every dollar the film makes.
 Decide for yourself whether they should be your dollars.

 How is the movie anti-gay?
 Isn’t this censorship?

-Aside from the invading aliens’ being called “Buggers” and some questionably homoerotic tension in the story, Ender’s Game is not an anti-gay story and does not reflect Card’s hateful beliefs.
-Our issue is not with the book itself or the content of the movie.
+Aside from the invading aliens’ being called “Buggers” and some questionably homoerotic tension in the story, Ender’s Game is not an anti-gay story.
+But that’s not our point and never has been.
 Skip Ender’s Game is about preventing our community from inadvertently funding one of its biggest enemies.
-It’s about what we do with our money.
+It’s about our money.

-Were we trying to stop the film from being shown, or to remove the book from shelves, that would be censorship.
-Declining to participate and inviting our community to skip the movie is not.
+Were we trying to stop the film from coming out or being shown, or trying to remove the book from shelves, that would be censorship.
+Declining to participate and inviting our community to pass on the movie is not.
 They have every right to try and sell it, but we don’t have to buy it.

 The book is available in libraries and used bookstores, which don’t financially benefit Card.
 If you’ve been waiting all your life to see a movie version of Ender’s Game, just wait a little longer.
-The movie will be out on cable soon enough.
-You can also borrow DVDs for free from most libraries.
+The movie will be out on cable soon enough; you can also check DVDs out for free from most local libraries.

 Orson Scott Card recently stepped down from the board of NOM.
 Why are you still boycotting?